zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 ### Class weights

 You can give weights to each class, to use in training.
-Note that this must be supported by the underlying torch loss function.
+Note that this must be supported by the underlying PyTorch loss function.

 <!--pytest-codeblocks:skip-->